jkokkat/jkokkat/README.md

 - ⚡ Fun fact: ...
 -->

 I am a fourth-year Software Engineering Student at the University of Ottawa.
-I have previously worked at the University of Ottawa as a Software Developer, Canadian Bank Note (CBN) as a Systems Administrator and at Evidence Partners as a Software Developer, and am an incoming Software Developer at Trend Micro for the Summer 2022 term.
+I have previously worked at the University of Ottawa as a Software Developer, Canadian Bank Note (CBN) as a Systems Administrator, Evidence Partners as a Software Developer, and Trend Micro as a Software Developer.
 Contact me 📧
 Send me an email @ jasminekokkat@gmail.com